vendrhub/vendr-documentation/content/payment-providers/nets/0.1.0/nets-easy/README.md

 ---
-title: Nets
+title: Nets Easy
-description: Documentation for the Nets payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the Nets Easy payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 <work-in-progress></work-in-progress>